The Deadly Season

 Hurricane Maria slammed into Dominica as a Category 4 hurricane on September 18, making it the first Category 4 hurricane on record to strike Dominica.
 It made landfall in Puerto Rico on September 20 with drenching rain and winds up to 155 mph severely damaging an already fragile infrastructure and thrusting the island into crisis.
 Months of power outages and safe water shortages followed.

 Americares immediate response included emergency airlifts to restock damaged health facilities, followed by the opening of a warehouse in Puerto Rico to oversee the distribution of medicine and supplies to hospitals and community health centers throughout the island.
 In October, Americares dispatched a mobile medical team to provide care in remote and underserved communities.
 In November, the team began dialysis patient transport for patients in Vieques where the only dialysis center on the island has been shuttered since the storm.
 In December, we introduced Mental Health and Psychosocial Services programing including Americares Resilience and Coping for the Healthcare Community workshop.
 In addition, the team is supporting the rebuilding of health facilities in Dominica and providing relief aid to the U.S. Virgin Islands.
-Three health facilities have already been repaired and one temporary medical facility has been put in place.
+Several health facilities have already been repaired and one temporary medical facility has been put in place.
+In the months that followed, our in-country staff has continued to help restore health services and rebuild the health system.
+Going forward, Americares Hurricane Maria Relief Program will focus on mental health and psychosocial programming as well as disaster preparedness.

 With Doctors’ Offices Closed, Medical Teams Deployed to Treat Survivors